Mannheim: Sport

-There are two nationally renowned football clubs in Mannheim, SV Waldhof Mannheim, who currently are playing in the third tier 3.
-Liga, but who have played in the top tier, the Bundesliga; and VfR Mannheim, winner of the German championship in 1949, now playing in the sixth tier Verbandsliga Baden.
+There are two nationally renowned football clubs in Mannheim.
+SV Waldhof Mannheim currently play in the third tier 3.
+Liga, but previously appeared in the top tier Bundesliga.
+VfR Mannheim, winners of the German championship in 1949, now play in the sixth tier Verbandsliga Baden.

-The Adler Mannheim (formerly MERC, Mannheimer Eis- und Rollsport-Club) is an ice hockey team playing in the professional Deutsche Eishockey Liga, having won the German championship a total of eight times (7 times Deutsche Eishockey Liga and one time the former highest German ice hockey league known as Bundesliga).
+Adler Mannheim (formerly MERC, Mannheimer Eis- und Rollsport-Club) is an ice hockey team that plays in the professional Deutsche Eishockey Liga.
+They have won the German championship a total of eight times (7 times the Deutsche Eishockey Liga and once the former Bundesliga).

 The city is home to the Mannheim Tornados, the oldest operational baseball and softball club in Germany.
 The Tornados play in the first division of the Baseball Bundesliga and have won the championship 11 times, more than any other club.